stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 ## Terms and definitions
--   **Berlin Group** is a pan-European payments interoperability standards and harmonisation initiative with the primary objective of defining open and common scheme- and processor-independent standards in the interbanking domain between Creditor Bank (Acquirer) and Debtor Bank (Issuer), complementing the work carried out by e.g. the European Payments Council.
+-   **Berlin Group** is a pan-European payments interoperability standards and harmonization initiative with the primary objective of defining open and common scheme- and processor-independent standards in the interbanking domain between Creditor Bank (Acquirer) and Debtor Bank (Issuer), complementing the work carried out by e.g. the European Payments Council.
 As such, the Berlin Group has been established as a purely technical standardization body, focusing on detailed technical and organizational requirements to achieve this primary objective.
 - **Clearing and Settlement Mechanisms** (**CMS**) refers to the processes or systems used in the exchange between two payment service providers.
 In Iceland, the Central Bank acts as the interbank mediator in this scope.
 - **Core Banking Systems** (**CBS**) is the umbrella term for those systems handling payments and transaction accounts in relation to this specification.
 - **Electronic IDentification, Authentication and trust Services** (**eIDAS**) refers to regulation 910/2014 [@EU910/2014], which replaced previous directive 1999/93/EC.
 It was introduced to Iceland law through act no. 2019/55 [@IS2019/55].